Cormac McCarthy’s 2006 multiple-award-winning book. I read the Vintage International first edition.

 The Road is a strange one.

 My first pass at a review was neutral, verging on negative.
 But, to let you in on a secret, I type up my first drafts of these reviews at least a month before posting.
 Time can shift my opinion and I haven’t stopped thinking about The Road since I finished it.
 Scenes are sticking with me in a way I didn’t expect.
 It is a good book, better than I initially gave it credit for.
 But it is not as great as some claim.
 And it is not for everybody.

 The style is the hardest hurdle.
 McCarthy uses very little punctuation – no quotations and almost no commas or apostrophes.
 There are no chapters; the story exists in moments, many less than a page.
 McCarthy avoids the words “was” or “were.”
 I understand this is his style, but punctuation is helpful for communicating ideas.
 So are full sentences.

 If we had an uneducated first-person narrator, I would understand the stylistic decisions (still wouldn’t love them), but there’s no excuse for this book to use them.
 None.
-Any time I am forced to re-read sections in fiction because of functional misunderstanding of what is being said, and by who, the author has failed.
+When I have to re-read sections in fiction because of functional misunderstanding of what is being said, and by who, the author has failed.

-The set-up is interesting but once established, you could fairly say that nothing really happens in The Road.
+The set-up is interesting but once established, nothing really happens in The Road.
 The relationship between father and son does not evolve.
 The man loves the boy and the boy is usually afraid or listless.
 That’s it.

 This frustrated me while reading.
-Now, a month later, I realize it was the point.
+Now, a month later, I realize that was the point.
 The Road is bleak.
 Be prepared for that if you’re going to jump in.

 McCarthy creates some words by mashing others together.
 Most make sense.
 This one didn’t: